 There should be different levels of examination the data auditors can perform.
 Organizations that deal with highly private personal information such as health records or financial data should undergo the most strict assessment, while organizations that use the data for innocent mobile applications can have less strict regulations to stick to.
 How these assessments or regulations exactly should look like will vary per country, but in the end a global set of data accounting standards should be developed, similar to the International Financial Reporting Standards (IFRS) or the Generally Accepted Accounting Principles (GAAP).

-As this is a new part of big data, what do you think about big data accountability and governance?
+As this is a new part of big data, what do you think about big data governance ?
 Join the discussion in the comments below or via the social networks.